kruti1028/SQL_PROJECT/cleaning_data.md

 **Analytics**

 1. Removed redundant column
-   i removed userid column because column is fully null.
+   I removed the user-id column because the column is fully null.
 ```sql
      ALTER TABLE analytics
      DROP COLUMN userid;
 ```

-1. For removing duplicate in analytics i used below function.
+1. For removing duplicates in analytics I used the below function.
 ```sql
       select *, ctid
       from analytics